 The AIRAs' balances are recorded as part of the Insurance Fund until approved for payment by the Corporation's board of directors.
 AIRAs' balances may be used to absorb any insurance losses and claims.
-Furthermore, the board of directors have discretion to limit or restrict the AIRAs' payments.
-In accordance with the Corporation's policy, any AIRAs' balances do not count in measuring the Insurance Fund's compliance with the SBA.
+Furthermore, the board of directors has discretion to limit or restrict the AIRAs' payments.